 How do policymakers respond to global crises?
 I argue that interpersonal trust enables policymakers to engage in ad hoc cooperation, in conditions of crisis and uncertainty.
 Specifically, leaders' differential ties—of stronger, looser, or absent—interpersonal trust influenced economies' access to Federal Reserve swap lines over costlier unilateral and multilateral alternatives during the 2008 Global Financial Crisis.
 Using this framework, I reexamine the emergence of the Fed swap network.
 I triangulate evidence from elite interviews with former central bankers in office during the crisis, and transcripts of Fed meetings.
 My findings highlight the role of interpersonal trust as an operating variable in shaping patterns of international cooperation, and problematize the politics of technocratic governance.
 While successful, in enacting these crisis management policies, central bankers reinforce hierarchies and secrecy in global governance.
 This article thus draws attention to the contentious and undemocratic underpinnings of the global financial safety net.

 ‘Drawing the Line: The Politics of Federal Currency Swaps in the Global Financial Crisis.’
 (2019).
-Review of International Political Economy, volume 26, issue 3.
+Review of International Political Economy.
+Volume 26, Issue 3.
 DOI: https://doi.org/10.1080/09692290.2019.1572639

 Abstract: